Can AI reconstruct the code inside a microprocessor by tapping in to its inputs and outputs ?

 By a vote of 0 — 1 — 1, the panel returns a verdict of IN RESEARCH, with verdict confidence of 88%.
 The court so orders.

-"no working AI system can reverse-engineer arbitrary microprocessor code from I/O alone"
+"No AI can reverse-engineer arbitrary microprocessor designs from I/O traces alone."

 What the audience thinks